 Dr. Janani Radhakrishnan’s research focus on engineering tissue-mimetic preformed and injectable polymeric scaffolds for regeneration.
 Tissue engineered scaffolds including injectable hydrogels, random / aligned / core-shell electrospun nanofibers, pneumatic based 3D bioprinted constructs, protein nanoparticles, SPIONs, nanomicellar and nanotheranostic systems have been developed for biomedical application.
 In particular, an osteochondral mimetic in situ forming hydrogel, with gradient structure, composition and viscoelasticity exhibited cartilage regeneration with restoration of underlying subchondral bone in rabbit full-thickness cartilage defect.
 A polymer-protein porous microspheres sintered 3D scaffold demonstrated osteogenic regenerative potential in rabbit ulna segmental defect.
 For peripheral nerve regeneration, axially aligned electrospun nanofibers were investigated as artificial axons and an anatomically equivalent nerve conduit was 3D printed from microcomputed tomography of goat sciatic nerve.
 Current research interest includes biofabrication of organotypic constructs using 3D bioprinting technology for regenerative medicine and tissue models.

-2. Radhakrishnan J, Muthuraj M, Gandham GSPD, Sethuraman S, Subramanian A. Nanohydroxyapatite-Protein Interface in Composite Sintered Scaffold Influences Bone Regeneration in Rabbit Ulnar Segmental Defect.
+4. Radhakrishnan J, Muthuraj M, Gandham GSPD, Sethuraman S, Subramanian A. Nanohydroxyapatite-Protein Interface in Composite Sintered Scaffold Influences Bone Regeneration in Rabbit Ulnar Segmental Defect.
 Journal of Materials Science: Materials in Medicine, 2022; 33: 36.
-[IF: 4.727]
+[SCI, IF: 4.5]

-5. Radhakrishnan J, Subramanian A, Sethuraman S. Injectable Glycosaminoglycan – Protein Nano–Complex in Semi–Interpenetrating Networks: A Biphasic Hydrogel for Hyaline Cartilage Regeneration.
+7. Radhakrishnan J, Subramanian A, Sethuraman S. Injectable Glycosaminoglycan – Protein Nano–Complex in Semi–Interpenetrating Networks: A Biphasic Hydrogel for Hyaline Cartilage Regeneration.
 Carbohydrate Polymers, 2017, 175: 63-74.
-[IF: 10.723]
+[SCI, IF: 12.5]

-6. Radhakrishnan J, Subramanian A, Krishnan UM, Sethuraman S. Injectable and 3D Bioprinted Polysaccharide Hydrogels: From Cartilage to Osteochondral Tissue Engineering.
+8. Radhakrishnan J, Subramanian A, Krishnan UM, Sethuraman S. Injectable and 3D Bioprinted Polysaccharide Hydrogels: From Cartilage to Osteochondral Tissue Engineering.
 Biomacromolecules, 2017, 18: 1-26.
-[IF: 6.978]
+[SCI, IF: 5.4]

-7. Radhakrishnan J, Kuppuswamy AA, Sethuraman S, Subramanian A. Topographic cue from electrospun scaffolds regulate myelin–related gene expressions in Schwann cells.
+9. Radhakrishnan J, Kuppuswamy AA, Sethuraman S, Subramanian A. Topographic cue from electrospun scaffolds regulate myelin–related gene expressions in Schwann cells.
 Journal of biomedical nanotechnology, 2015, 11: 512-521.
-[IF: 4.483]

 As co-author

-10. Meganathan I, Pachaiyappan M, Aarthy M, Radhakrishnan J, Mukherjee S, Shanmugam G, You J, Ayyadurai N. Recombinants and Genetic Code Expanded Collagen like Protein as a Tailorable Biomaterial.
-Materials Horizons, 2022.
-[IF: 15.717] (Accepted)
+13. Meganathan I, Pachaiyappan M, Aarthy M, Radhakrishnan J, Mukherjee S, Shanmugam G, You J, Ayyadurai N. Recombinants and Genetic Code Expanded Collagen like Protein as a Tailorable Biomaterial.
+Materials Horizons, 2022, 9: 2698-2721.
+[IF: 10.7]

-12. Varadaraj S, Kandhasamy S, Kandoi S, Radhakrishnan J, Subramaniam P, Verma RS.
-Multiple Cues in Acellular Amniotic Membrane Incorporated Embelin for Tissue Engineering.
+15. Varadaraj S, Kandhasamy S, Kandoi S, Radhakrishnan J, Subramaniam P, Verma RS.
+Multiple Cues In Acellular Amniotic Membrane Incorporated Embelin For Tissue Engineering.
 Materials Today Communications, 2022, 104203.
-[IF: 3.662]
+[IF: 4.5]

-13. Ramesh PA, Dhandapani R, Bagewadi S, Zennifer A, Radhakrishnan J, Sethuraman S, Subramanian A. Reverse engineering of an anatomically equivalent nerve conduit.
+16. Ramesh PA, Dhandapani R, Bagewadi S, Zennifer A, Radhakrishnan J, Sethuraman S, Subramanian A. Reverse engineering of an anatomically equivalent nerve conduit.
 Journal of Tissue Engineering and Regenerative Medicine, 2021.
-[IF: 4.323]
+[SCI, IF: 2.6]

-14. Sharma V, Dash SK, Manhas A, Radhakrishnan J, Jagavelu K, Verma RS.
+17. Sharma V, Dash SK, Manhas A, Radhakrishnan J, Jagavelu K, Verma RS.
 Injectable hydrogel for co-delivery of 5-azacytidine in zein protein nanoparticles with stem cells for cardiac function restoration.
 International Journal of Pharmaceutics, 2021, 603: 120673.
-[IF: 6.510]
+[SCI, IF: 5.2]

-16. Soundararajan A, Dhandapani R, Radhakrishnan J, Manigandan A, Kalyanasundaram A, Sethuraman S, Subramanian A. Surface topography of polylactic acid nanofibrous mats: influence on blood compatibility.
+19. Soundararajan A, Dhandapani R, Radhakrishnan J, Manigandan A, Kalyanasundaram A, Sethuraman S, Subramanian A. Surface topography of polylactic acid nanofibrous mats: influence on blood compatibility.
 Journal of Materials Science: Materials in Medicine, 2018, 29: 145.
-[IF: 4.727]
+[SCI, IF: 4.5]

 Book Chapter